 SECTION 4.
 QUALITY – SERVICE AVAILABILITY GUARANTEE

 Scope: The Network Operator shall ensure that the Palm Coast FiberNET remains available 99.999% of the time, for the services described in Section 1 of this SLA.
 A 15 day “shakedown” period after initial installation of a fiber client is not covered by the Service Availability Guarantee to allow time for proper service adjustments and troubleshooting.

+Each of these service levels is subject to the following performance and measurement limitations: (1) Customer must contact City’s IT&C’s Deparment to open a ticket and to request a service level remedy (credit); (2) the total amount credited may not exceed the applicable monthly recurring charge (MRC) for the affected Service and is the sole remedy for the Outage; (3) City’s service levels are provided for MetroEthernet services only; and (4) service level measurements will not include the following:

+1. Outages planned by City to carry out emergency maintenance with as much notice as possible given.

+2. Outages planned by the School Board for the purpose of allowing City to carry out planned or routine maintenance at times to be agreed with School Board.

+3. Outages due to the non-release of the affected service element by School Board to City for the purpose of fault verification and/or restoration of availability.

 Maintenance: For purposes of notification, maintenance will be designated as one of two types — (1) Scheduled Maintenance is any maintenance at a Palm Coast demarcation point to which the School Board’s circuit is connected that is performed and scheduled according to School Board’s or Network Operator’s request and mutually agreed upon by both Parties.
 Service the School Board will receive at least 48 hours advance notice of service-impacting Scheduled Maintenance.
 (2) Emergency Maintenance is performed in order to promptly respond and resolve emergency issues associated with service-affecting conditions.
 School Board will be contacted when Emergency Maintenance has been performed on service-impacting work.